 - Modern studio environment with industry resources appropriate for class and subject areas; Mac and PC labs; advanced software; specialist multimedia tools.

-- Students work on real-life projects, sometimes with real clients.
+- Students work on real-life projects and briefs, often working with real clients.

 - Cooperation with many media organizations, including TV, broadcast, film studios, photography studios, etc.